A comprehensive audit of my lifestyle

 Today, we often refer to the idea as choice architecture—how your environment shapes the perception and relative likelihood of the various choices you make.

 Unsurprisingly, it’s driven a variety of changes in workplace and organizational management around the world.
-Everything from office layouts to grand architectural choices to the snack options in vending machines are, at some level, thought of in terms of productivity impact and shaping human decision making.
+Everything from office layouts to grand architectural choices to the snack options in vending machines are, at some level, thought of in terms of productivity impact and how it shapes human decision making.

 Applying lifestyle design to your own life